fiskaltrust/interface-doc/doc/instore-app/printer-guide/printer.md

 - If you notice that the printed output is delayed or not appearing immediately, you can adjust the **Delay** setting in the **Printer Settings**.
+- This is useful if you are using a printer that requires a slight delay between
+    - If you notice that the printed output is delayed or not appearing immediately, you can adjust the **Delay** setting in the **Printer Settings**.
     - This is useful if you are using a printer that requires a slight delay between commands for proper print alignment or other technical reasons.
+    - **Note:** The **Delay** setting can only be modified in **Consumer mode**.

 **4.2 Paper Width**